redhat-documentation/publishing-tutorial/README.md

 # Publishing tutorial sample repo
-A sample repo to be used in conjunction with the tutorial "Getting started publishing with Pantheon 2"
+A sample repository that you can use during the "Getting started publishing with Pantheon 2" tutorial.

 * [Contributing to this repository](#contributing-to-this-repository)